COLLEGE RECRUITING SIMPLIFIED

 3. If you are a late bloomer, you may have to walk-on and earn a scholarship.
 I often see athletes who are on the verge of becoming great kickers.
 But it doesn’t happen early enough to warrant a scholarship offer.
 Colleges are looking for a complete package when they decide to offer a scholarship – strong leg with solid mechanics.
 Walking-on (being invited to join a team without getting athletic money) is a good way to get your foot in the door.
 Once you are on a team, if you outkick the other guys, you win a scholarship.
 One word of caution about walking on: do not go to a school that scholashipped a kicker out of your graduating class, or the class right before you.
 They will favor the scholarshipped kicker and it will not be a fair competition for the starting job.

 4. Every kicking coach has different strenghts and does things a bit differently.
 Unlike mega camps that see thousands of athletes, we see only about 500 athletes annually.
 This means that we do not have as many college prospects to offer to schools.
-But the positive side is that athletes who are good enough find themselves ranked a lot higher on our short list that we send to colleges.
+But the positive side is that athletes who are good enough to kick in college find themselves ranked a lot higher on our short list that we send to college coaches.

 Emails received from College Coaches